A Definition of Continual Reinforcement Learning: Continual Reinforcement Learning

 Concretely, the continual learning setting studied by \citet{mai2022online} supposes the learner will receive samples from a sequence of probability distributions, $d_0, d_1, \ldots$, each supported over $\mc{X} \times \mc{Y}$.
 The $(x,y) \in \mc{X} \times \mc{Y}$ pairs experienced by the learner are determined by the sequence of distributions.
-This can be easily captured by our formalism by appropriately defining an environment (\cref{def:environment}) whose conditional distributions $\env(O_{t+1} \mid h_t)$ match the sequence of distributions $d_0, d_1, \ldots$.
-To see this, note that the choice of distribution $d_i$ can itself be formalised as a function of history $f: \histories \ra \Delta(\mc{X} \times \mc{Y})$.
+We capture this distributional shift in an environment $\env$ that shifts its probability distribution over $\observations$ depending on the history to match the sequence, $d_0, d_1, \ldots$.

 Now, is this an instance of CRL?
 To answer this question precisely, we need to select a $(\agents, \agentsbasis)$ pair.
-We adopt the basis $\agentsbasis = \{ \agentbasis : xy \mapsto y_i, \forall_{y_i \in \mc{Y}}\}$ where each basis element maps all observations onto a fixed label $y_i$.
-By the universal set of learning rules $\alllearnrules$, this basis generates all possible classifiers over the histories $(x_0y_0)(x_1y_1),\ldots$.
-Now, our definition says the above is an instance of CRL if every optimal agent endlessly switches between classifiers, rather than adopt a fixed classifier.
+We adopt the basis $\agentsbasis = \{ \agentbasis : x \mapsto y_i, \forall_{y_i \in \mc{Y}}\}$ that contains each classifier that maps each object to each possible label.
+By the universal set of learning rules $\alllearnrules$, this basis generates the set of all agents that search over classifiers.
+Now, our definition says the above is an instance of CRL just when every optimal agent never stops switching between classifiers, rather than stop their search on a fixed classifier.
 Consequently, if there is an optimal classifier in $\agentsbasis$, then this will not be an instance of CRL.
 If, however, the environment imposes enough distributional shift (changing labels, adding mass to new elements, and so on), then the \textit{only} optimal agents will be those that always switch among the base classifiers, in which case the setting is an instance of CRL.